 ProcessMaker is an open-source, low-code business process automation (BPA) workflow solution that helps developers and non-technical users create and run workflows.
 ProcessMaker also helps business users map out fully functional business processes and design and run workflows of various scales.

 An AWS advanced technology partner, ProcessMaker is built on technologies like Bootstrap, Vue.js, and Laravel.
 Its extensive toolbox lets users create digital forms quickly without relying on developers.
 In addition, the automated drag-and-drop feature makes building online forms user-friendly.

 ProcessMaker has several documents on how to build, automate, and run workflows.
 However, many G2 reviewers have stated that the docs are hard to follow, especially for first-time users.
 The website has a forum and customer support page as well to help answer questions and provide guidance.

 ProcessMaker is on the pricier side.
-It offers a $1,495/month + per-user pricing for Standard plan and $2,479/month + per-user pricing for Enterprise plan.
+It offers $1,495/month + per-user pricing for their Standard plan and $2,479/month + per-user pricing for their Enterprise plan.

 If you're looking for a platform that provides an easy-to-use visual workflow builder that automates tasks, tracks progress, connects to third-party apps, and is designed for non-technical users, then ProcessMaker is for you.